The Sovereignty of Calvary

 Is it that we will call our wives on resurrection morning to accompany us to a new world where she may be eternally pregnant and produce spirit babies to populate it?

-Is it that after our life on earth we will sojourn in that "place of happy pains" called purgatory eventually to have atoned for sin and its punishment and enter God's presence?
+"place of happy pains" called purgatory eventually to have atoned for sin and its punishment and enter God's presence?

 Is it that God so loved some people and if you are one of them He will draw you by His irresistible grace to Himself?